 - Soy and mineral absorption: soy, like many other whole plant foods, contains phytate.
-Phytate limits the biological availability of minerals such as iron, calcium and zinc.
-There are plenty of ways to reduce phytate quantities in soy, such as soaking, sprouting, leavening and fermenting.
+Phytate limits the biological availability of minerals such as iron, calcium, and zinc.
+There are plenty of ways to reduce phytate quantities in soy, such as soaking, sprouting, and fermenting.

 - Soy and GMO: most soy grown for human consumption is GMO-free.
-If you are concerned with GMO, just check for "GMO-free" on the product label.
-It should be noted that there is no scientific evidence that GMO has negative effects on our health.
+If you are concerned with GMOs, just check for “GMO-free” on the product label.
+It should be noted that there is no scientific evidence that GMOs have negative effects on our health.

 Can you be vegan without eating soy, due to a soy allergy or personal choice?